renovatebot/renovate/docs/usage/examples/self-hosting.md

     Do you know how to get `daniel-shuy/renovate` version `3` working?
     Then please open a pull request to update the docs and close [Renovate issue #13428](https://github.com/renovatebot/renovate/issues/13428).

-If you're using CircleCI, you can use the third-party [daniel-shuy/renovate](https://circleci.com/developer/orbs/orb/daniel-shuy/renovate) orb to run a self-hosted instance of Renovate on CircleCI.
+If you are using CircleCI, you can use the third-party [daniel-shuy/renovate](https://circleci.com/developer/orbs/orb/daniel-shuy/renovate) orb to run a self-hosted instance of Renovate on CircleCI.

 By default, the orb looks for the self-hosted configuration file in the project root, but you can specify another path to the configuration file with the `config_file_path` parameter.